 Automated GUI Testing: A Step by Step Guide

-Testing is an important part of software development.
+Testing is an important part of software development, as well as release management or development.
 Its purpose is to provide information about product quality.
 Automated testing uses software to simplify the testing process and verify results.

 The purpose of test automation